In this post, I show you how I made a practical garden storage box with waterproof hinged lid.

 - For the corners, if you’re not adding trim, they do look stylish folded over before hammering, However, it protruded a bit too much for my trim, so I made a straight slit in line with the longest side, then tucked under the other side.
 (Don’t worry, I have a full video below to follow along with).

-ADDING MORE TRIM TO YOUR GARDEN STORAGE CHEST
+ADDING MORE TRIM TO YOUR GARDEN STORAGE BOX

 - Make sure you buy a trim that is the same depth as your frame and ply or OSB put together.
 I found this at my local sheds and fencing supplier.